 We’ve all seen films with an eerie green or chilly blue tint that drives home the tone of the project.
-Period pieces shot on modern cameras often have a classic and grainy film look, almost as if the producers found old reels in a dusty attic.
 These different atmospheres, and many more, stand as monuments to the film and video coloring process.
 It takes a good amount of research and practice to control images with advanced precision.
 What’s the difference between color grading vs. color correcting?
 And what other color processes can filmmakers use to tell their stories?

 In this post, we’re going to take you through the process of coloring digital video so that you can control the mood of your project.
 You’ll be ready to establish your unique video style, or get footage that resembles your favorite films and shows.